Dictionaries of the Scots Language: History

-The digitisation project, which ran from February 2001 to January 2004, was based at the University of Dundee and primarily funded by a grant from the Arts and Humanities Research Board, with additional support provided by the Scottish National Dictionary Association and the Russell Trust.
-The project team was led by academic, Dr Victor Skretkowicz and lexicographer, Susan Rennie, a former Senior Editor with the Scottish National Dictionary Association.
-Its methodology was based on a previous, pilot project by Rennie to digitise the Scottish National Dictionary (the eSND project), using a customised XML markup based on Text Encoding Initiative guidelines.
-The Dictionary of the Scots Language data was later used to create sample categories for a new Historical Thesaurus of Scots project, led by Rennie at the University of Glasgow, which was launched in 2015.
+The original project to digitise all 22 volumes of the SND and DOST to create the first online Dictionary of the Scots Language (DSL1) ran from February 2001 to January 2004.
+It was based at the University of Dundee and was primarily funded by a grant from the Arts and Humanities Research Board, with additional support provided by the Scottish National Dictionary Association and the Russell Trust.

+The DSL1 team was led by academic, Dr Victor Skretkowicz and lexicographer, Susan Rennie, a former Senior Editor with the Scottish National Dictionary Association.
+The methodology of DSL1 was based on a previous, pilot project by Rennie to digitise the Scottish National Dictionary, in which page scans of the print SND were converted to machine-readable text using Optical Character Recognition (OCR) technology.
+Mark-up was then added using a customised XML format based on Text Encoding Initiative guidelines.
+As well as the editorial team in Dundee, the project was assisted by the Centre for Data Digitisation and Analysis at Queen’s University, Belfast, and the Language Technology Group at the University of Edinburgh.
+The Dundee-born poet, Jim Stewart, also worked for a time as a proofreader on the DSL1 project.

+After the launch of DSL1 in 2004, the original editorial team in Dundee was disbanded, although Scottish Language Dictionaries (SLD) continued to work separately on on a second supplement for SND.
+This was published online in 2005, adding 290 new entries and additional material for nearly 4,000 existing entries.

+Lack of financial security meant that the editorial team was unable to undertake further development work until 2010.
+Work then began on strengthening the foundation of the dictionaries' XML and improving the user interface.
+SLD also partnered with the University of Glasgow, who currently host the DSL, and a number of subsequent versions of DSL have been published since 2014.

+The Dictionary of the Scots Language data was also used to create sample categories for a new Historical Thesaurus of Scots (HTS) project, led by Rennie at the University of Glasgow, which was launched in 2015.

-Dr Victor Skretkowicz was born in Hamilton, Ontario, in 1942; joined the University of Dundee's English Department in 1978 and in 1989, became the Dundee University's representative on the Joint Council for the Dictionary of the Older Scottish Tongue being elected as its convenor three years later.
+Dr Victor Skretkowicz was born in Hamilton, Ontario in 1942 and in 1978 he joined the English Department in the University of Dundee.
+In 1989, he became the University's representative on the Joint Council for the Dictionary of the Older Scottish Tongue, being elected as its convenor three years later.
 Under his direction it was responsible for volumes 9–12 of that dictionary.
 In 2001, he was appointed Research Director of the project to create the Dictionary of the Scots Language.
 Skretkowicz retired from Dundee in 2007 and died in 2009.
 Archives relating to his work are held by the University of Dundee's Archive Services.